 2008 was started with our Queen Molly Reeves being crowned Miss Illinois County Fair Queen.
 Molly was our first state queen and represented not only Georgetown but all of Illinois well for the entire year.

 Finally in 2010, we planted more trees, now fifty two years after the first trees were planted.
 A large parking lot was added for the Banquet center in 2011.
 A comprehensive emergency response plan was developed and implemented for the 2012 fair.
 In 2014, a new ladies restroom facility was completed.

-This short chronology shares the highlights of a 77 year tradition which is now enjoyed by the 5th generation of one of our fair’s founders.
-It would be impossible to list all building activities and progress over the past 77 years.
+This short chronology shares the highlights of an over 75 year tradition which is now enjoyed by the 5th generation of one of our fair’s founders.
+It would be impossible to list all building activities and progress over the past 80 years.
 To recognize all the individuals that have contributed to our success and growth would be a daunting task.
 A thank you to those individuals seems like too subtle a gesture for all they have done.
 The current board of directors will be forever indebted to all those people.

 The greatest building over the past 80 years has been the building of friendships and memories.
 The Georgetown Fair has made an impact on the lives of many.
 Thanks for a great 80 years.
 We look forward to more!